Seraaron/agora/srd/subsystems/Social Conflict.md

 > ### Nb.
 >
-> This system functions very similarly to [[Martial Combat|martial combat]], except using #social jobs instead of #martial ones.
+> This system functions very similarly to [[Martial Conflict|martial combat]], except using #social jobs instead of #martial ones.
 It can emulate anything from a private argument, to a public debate in front of a crowd, or it can be used to sway a neutral third party one way or another.

 ---